AO-StreetArt/CLyman/docs/pages/api.rst

 -----------

 The Object List is the highest level wrapper in the API.
-It only contains 4 keys, one of which is an array of objects.
+It only contains 6 keys, one of which is an array of objects.

 -  msg\_type – 0 for create, 1 for update, 2 for retrieve, 3 for delete,
    4 for query.
 The message type applies to all objects in the objects array.
+-  err\_code - An integer error code for the response, full list of codes can be found in the appendix.
+-  err\_msg - A string error message for the response, will not be present when no error was encountered.
 -  transaction\_id – An ID to distinguish a transaction within a larger network of applications
 -  num\_records – This lets us give Clyman a maximum number of values to